Thursday, July 31, 2025

 In Iceland, Arctic Char and Salmon are usually farmed, while Cod, Haddock, and Pollack are fished in the North Atlantic.
 We found Arctic Char available throughout Iceland.

-We continued our drive to Djupivogur, where we walked around the small town, stopping for lunch at Langabúð - Café.
-There were limited selections on the menu, and we chose the following:
+We continued our drive to Djupivogur, where we walked around the small town and stopped for lunch at Langabúð - Café

 • Boris: Goulash soup, bread, coffee